Where to go on holiday in September

 UK holidays in September

 Get in touch with your inner child rediscovering the Isle of Wight or enjoying a lazy boating holiday on the Norfolk Broads.
-You’ll find great prices on self-catering cottages in Devon or Cornwall, and on this wonderful collection of B&Bs in Dorset.
+You’ll find great prices on self-catering cottages in Devon or Cornwall, and on this wonderful collection of cottages in Dorset.

-If you love the idea of camping but aren’t so crazy about the idea of bugs and damp sleeping bags, have a look at Feather Down Farms which has fabulous luxury tents (timber floors, proper beds, wood-fired stove, etc) all set on authentic working farms.
-Or head to the charming Trevella Park on a beautiful stretch of Cornish coastline, where you’ll find nature trails, fishing lakes and a heated outdoor swimming pool.
+If you love the idea of camping but aren’t so crazy about the idea of insects and sleeping bags, have a look at Feather Down Farms which has fabulous luxury tents (timber floors, proper beds, wood-fired stove, etc) all set on authentic working farms.
+Or head to Trevella Park on a beautiful stretch of Cornish coastline, where you’ll find nature trails, fishing lakes and a heated outdoor swimming pool.
 We recommend the luxury safari tents with comfortable beds, duvets and outdoor decking.

 Prague and Budapest are both fascinating, beautiful cities rich in art, architecture, music and food.
 We particularly like The Augustine, a 13th-century monastery in Prague that has been turned into a luxury hotel.